azrafe7/elementZapper/README.md

 Zap/remove any element.

 Get rid of annoying things on the internet.
+Hold SHIFT to continue zapping, or press ESC to quit zapper mode.

-Credits to https://github.com/gorhill/uBlock for the screen unlocking functionality. ;D
+Credits to https://github.com/gorhill/uBlock for the screen-unlocking functionality. ;D

 CHANGELOG: https://github.com/azrafe7/webClipElement/blob/main/CHANGELOG.md